MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/sync-excel-cds-dataflow.md

 ## The importance of the key column

 If you're using a relational data base system as a source, normally you have key columns in the tables, and the data is in a proper format to be loaded into Dataverse.
-However, the data from the Excel files are not always that clean.
+However, the data from the Excel files aren't always that clean.
 You often have an Excel file with sheets of data without having any key column.
 In [Field mapping considerations for standard dataflows](get-best-of-standard-dataflows.md), you can see that if there's a key column in the source, it can be easily used as the alternate key in the field mapping of the dataflow.

 > [!div class="mx-imgBorder"]
 > ![Alternate key configuration](media/PKAKsame.png)

 Having a key column is important for the table in Dataverse.
-The key column is the row identifier; this is a column with unique values in each row.
+The key column is the row identifier; this column contains unique values in each row.
 Having a key column helps in avoiding duplicate rows, and it also helps in synchronizing the data with the source system.
 If a row is removed from the source system, having a key column is helpful to find it and remove it from Dataverse as well.

 ## Creating a key column